Marine Conservation Zones

 The Wildlife Trusts keenly contributed to this process and it is our view that these Marine Conservation Zones, when combined in a network with European Marine Sites and protected sites from the other devolved countries, would provide effective and meaningful protection for our marine environment.

-Recently, we were disappointed to learn that the Government plans to take a phased approach to these areas, choosing to consult the public on the potential designation of only 31 of the 127 on the stakeholders’ list in 2013.
-Others zones may be created in the future but at present, there is no definitive timetable for this.
+We were therefore disappointed when the Government announced plans to take a phased approach to these areas.
+In the consultation released in December, they consulted the public on the potential designation of only 31 of the 127 on the stakeholders’ list in 2013.
+Although they stated that other zones may be created in the future, no definitive timetable was released for this.

 Now is the most important time for UK marine conservation.
 We have never before, and may never again have such an opportunity to safeguard the remnants of our, once rich, marine habitats and wildlife.
 Why not stay in touch with the campaign and find out how you can help in the future by becoming a Friend of the MCZs?